matomo-org/developer-documentation/docs/generated/master/Piwik/Db.md

 <a name="fetchRow" id="fetchRow"></a>
 ### `fetchRow()`

-Executes an SQL query and fetches the first row of the result.
+Executes an SQL `SELECT` statement and returns the first row of the result set.

 #### Signature